 11.6 Revocation of consent

-11.7 Write to [email protected] in order to exercise one or more of the aforementioned rights.
+11.7 Please use the form below to exercise one or more of the aforementioned rights.

 11.8 There may be conditions or limitations concerning the exercising of the aforementioned rights.
 It is therefore not certain that you are e.g. entitled to data portability in the concrete situation, as this will depend on the particular circumstances for the processing activity in question.